Stay in Touch Get pupdates from the pack.

 Enrichment toys encourage pups and kittens to think and develop new skills.
 Enrichment toys also encourage their natural instincts – foraging, running and playing.
 Toys aren’t unnecessary – they make pets happier and provide rewards for them, all the while reducing the effects of stress.
 Consider purchasing the following toys for your friend or loved one’s new pet:

 Here’s a creative (and practical) idea: contribute to your friend’s “pet insurance fund.”
-Peace of mind is a great gift and giving a new pet owner information about pet insurance and some cash to cover their first premiums is a thoughtful option.
-It’s a great idea for them to get pet insurance when their cat or dog is still a kitten or puppy, anyway.
+Peace of mind is a great gift and giving a new pet parent information about pet insurance and some cash to cover their first premiums is a thoughtful option.
+It’s a great idea for them to get cat or dog insurance when their cat or dog is still a kitten or puppy, anyway.
 As your loved one’s pet ages, the pet is more likely to develop health issues that could be excluded as pre-existing conditions if you decide to switch policies.

-So, knowing all this, how do you hone in on the best Christmas gifts ever for new pet owners?
+So, knowing all this, how do you hone in on the best holiday gifts ever for new pet parents?

 This may require some sleuthing on your part.
 Ask your pet owner’s friends or family to find out whether he or she already has a plethora of toys, a comfy bed or a crate.